30 Easy Rangoli Designs for Kids

 20. Rangoli with Pebbles

-Kids can use small, colorful pebbles to create a Rangoli design.
+Kids can use small, colourful pebbles to create a Rangoli design.
 They can arrange the pebbles in different shapes or patterns, such as flowers or spirals.
 This method adds a tactile element to the activity and is easy for kids to handle.

 Source: Pinterest